Christian Siriano Encourages New Yorkers To Vote For Cynthia Nixon At NYFW Show

 Many celebrities attended Siriano’s New York Fashion Week show, including Nixon, who was front and center, wearing a bright red dress and black high heels.

-To Nixon’s left sat View co-host Whoopi Goldberg, wearing different shades of denim (shirt, jacket, and jeans) and printed sneakers; Night School actress Tiffany Haddish sported an electric-blue dress and heels; and Modern Family star Sarah Hyland had on a black dress with big sleeves, a pink belt, and sandals.
+To Nixon’s left sat The View co-host Whoopi Goldberg, wearing different shades of denim (shirt, jacket, and jeans) and printed sneakers; Night School actress Tiffany Haddish sported an electric-blue dress and heels; and Modern Family star Sarah Hyland had on a black dress with big sleeves, a pink belt, and sandals.

 Also in the front row, to Nixon’s immediate right, was Transparent actress Judith Light, wearing a brown leather jacket and floor-length skirt and a cream shirt; Baywatch star Carmen Electra sported a flirty pink top with cutouts and a long black skirt; and Orange is the New Black actress Danielle Brooks wore a tight, blue frock with ruffled shoulders.